 - The creation of a green window;

-your permit application must be accompanied by a plan and estimate prepared by a professional specialized in the environment, who will be able to recommend the right plants in the right places, all in accordance with municipal regulations.
+If your project involves natural stabilization (with plants), your permit application must be accompanied by a plan and estimate prepared by a professional specialized in the environment.

 If your project involves the mechanical stabilization of your shoreline strip, (i.e. rockfill, retaining walls, etc.) your permit application must be substantiated by an engineer and must include a plan and estimate prepared by the latter.

-To submit your permit application, please fill out the following form: Demande de permis – Aménagement en bande riveraine
+To submit your permit application, please fill out the form

 Planting in the shoreline strip

 Here is a partial list of companies that help you with a planting plan as well as nurseries that offer indigenous plants for shorelines: